vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 MODES OF BHAGAVAN.

 These gods (Brahma, Rudra etc.) are others like the modes or prakāras of the Lord of all who has all things as Hja body.
-This is clear from the grammatical apposition or co-ordi. nation (sāmānādkikaranya) in which they are used, just like other substances, in connection with such words as Narayana.
-(For example it is said that Rudra is Narayana, Brahma is Narayana, the earth is Narayana and so on.)
+This is clear from the grammatical apposition or co-ordi. nation (sāmānādkikaranya) in which they are used, just like other substances, in connection with such words as Narāyaṇa.
+(For example it is said that Rudra is Narāyaṇa, Brahma is Narāyaṇa, the earth is Narāyaṇa and so on.)

 That these are His bodies and that He is their inner self or goal is evident from these words of Brahma to Rudra :- "He is\* the inner self of you, of me and of all those who are called embo died beings.
 He sees all but cannot be apprehended by any one, anywhere."
 These are s'eshas who exist solely for the fulfilment of His purposes and He is their s'eshi.
 This truth was expressed by the all-knowing Rudra himself in Mantrarājapadastotra, where he says, "Al beings are, by their nature, the servants of the Supreme Self.
 Therefore I am also Thy servant and, with this knowledge, I bow to Thee."

 BHAGAVĀN HAS NEITHER EQUALS NOR SUPERIORS :

-Thus Narayana is destitute, in every way, of equals and superiors.
-This may be seen from the following ślokas :- "O best\* of men, there is no one superior to (Narayana ) the god of the lotus-like eyes;" "There was no one superior to Him in the past nor will there be any one superior to Him in the future : “There is not god superior to Viṣṇu, O best of kings; " "There is sting
+Thus Narāyaṇa is destitute, in every way, of equals and superiors.
+This may be seen from the following ślokas :- "O best\* of men, there is no one superior to (Narāyaṇa ) the god of the lotus-like eyes;" "There was no one superior to Him in the past nor will there be any one superior to Him in the future : “There is not god superior to Viṣṇu, O best of kings; " "There is sting

 www.

 ar

 25. Mababharata: Santiparva : 361-4.
-26. Mahabharata : Bhishma parva 67-2.
+26. Mahābhārata : Bhishma parva 67-2.

-27. Mahabharata : Bhishma parva
+27. Mahābhārata : Bhishma parva

 67-17.
 28. ?